amirci/amirci.github.io/_posts/2024-08-11-modelling-errors.markdown

 There is no doubt that not handling exceptions is by far the easiest approach.
 However, you could argue that documenting what kind of failures are possible in a postcondition is part of our responsibility as developers.

-Exceptions are great when we need to skip many calls and bubble up the stack, but they are not mean as a mechanism to communicate failure.
+Exceptions are great when we need to skip many calls and bubble up the stack, but they are not meant as a mechanism to communicate failure.

 > Languages like Java classify exceptions into checked and not checked exceptions.
 Checked exceptions have to be